An arrest has been made in the murder of a woman found dead earlier this month near the TCU campus.

-Police say 22-year-old Molly Matheson was found strangled in her apartment shower on April 10 in a part of town where TCU students live en masse.
+Police say 22-year-old Molly Matheson was found strangled in her apartment bathroom on April 10 in a part of town where TCU students live en masse.

 “Kind of freaking out, people were freaking out,” said TCU sophomore Caroline Wade about the crime.
 “Especially because we didn’t really know what the situation was.”